axonfibre/crypto-demo/README.md

 # Crypto demo

-This repository contains Go example implementations related to several cryptographic constructs used in various DLTs.
+This repository contains Go examples related to cryptographic constructs used in the Axon Fibre.

 ## Packages